umarfarook882/PyNessus_Generate_Activation_Code/README.md

 3. It will create a new Temp Email and Prompt you to enter First name and Last name for Nessus Registeration Form.

-4. Everything is done, Press Enter to check the Inbox to get Nessus Activation code.
+4. Once everything is done, Press Enter to check the Inbox to get Nessus Activation code.

 ### Updates
 If you want new features, create an issue report and label it as enhancement Or start a pull request on our repositories.